hinrikur/gc_wagtail/README.md

 The annotation functionality of the plugin and interactive UI is based on pre-existing [in line entity](https://www.draftail.org/docs/entities) frameworks of the Draftail editor, written in React.
 As Draftail is based on the widely used [Draft.js](https://draftjs.org/) editor, functionality more specific to Draft.js is used where possible.

 ### Django app
 The custom entity functionality of the plugin is contained within a specific Django app.
-This is labeled [`ui_test`](apps/ui_test) in the within the repository file structure.
+This is labeled [`ui_test`](apps/ui_test) in the the repository file structure.

 The plugin technically consists of two sub-plugins: one for the general functionality of in-line annotations and the other for the removal of all annotations in the text.
 These sub-plugins each consist of a source and an entity, which are registered to the DOM through [the app's Wagtail hooks](apps/ui_test/wagtail_hooks.py).